quarklang/QUARK/docs/project-report.md

 `qreg q = <| 10, 0 |>;`

 Where the first value (10 in this case) indicates the number of bits in the quantum register, and the second value (0 in this case) is the binary value to which each  bit is initialized.

 Language Reference Manual
 =========================

-##Reference Manual

 ###Grammar Notation
 FILL OUT LATER